apache/airflow/dev/README_RELEASE_AIRFLOW.md

     git reset --hard origin/v${VERSION_BRANCH}-test
     ```

-- Set your version in `setup.py` (without the RC tag)
+- Set your version in `setup.py` and `airflow/api_connexion/openapi/v1.yaml` (without the RC tag).
-- Add supported Airflow version to `./scripts/ci/pre_commit/pre_commit_supported_versions.py` and let pre-commit do the job
+- Add supported Airflow version to `./scripts/ci/pre_commit/pre_commit_supported_versions.py` and let pre-commit do the job.
 - Replace the version in `README.md` and verify that installation instructions work fine.
 - Build the release notes: